 Kentucky’s Finest Rifle from its Western Barrens Region ©

 Overview: Attractive rifles were made in Kentucky’s central Bluegrass region, with Bardstown, Lexington, Louisville, and Ohio River guns considered the finest by today’s collectors.
 In more remote areas of Kentucky, rifles were generally plainer.
 They were well-made and accurate but lacked decoration.
 The Barrens School in southwestern Kentucky covered more area than any other gunmaking school and was known for its good quality guns that were highly accurate [according to locals] but had little to no decoration.
 The school’s best-known rifles were made by the Settle family of Barren and Green Counties.
 They epitomized Barrens School guns with their lack of patchboxes, silver inlays, and molding lines.
-At best, a gun might have a small wrist inlay and on rare occasions a capbox.
-Recently an exceptional Barrens School rifle from Christian County with a long history of being in the same Christian County family sold at auction.
-The rifle was made by Harmon West of Hopkinsville and is the finest known Barrens School rifle to enter collectors’ circles.
+At best, a gun might have a small wrist inlay or capbox.
+Recently an exceptional Barrens School rifle from Christian County with a long county history sold at auction.
+The rifle was made by Harmon West of Hopkinsville and is the finest Barrens School rifle known to collectors.

 Figure No.1: A full length view of the Harmon West rifle shows its long barrel, slender lines, and superb original finish on both stock and metal parts.
 The large brass patchbox is a great rarity in the Barrens School, as is the coin silver inlay work.
 The rifle exceeds all other known Barrens School rifles in its decoration.
 Author’s collection, photo by Jeremiah Johnson Trading Co., CT.

 Harmon West: Harmon (1813-1872) and his twin brother William (1813-1880s) were born January 8, 1813, in Christian County, Kentucky, to parents William and Susanna Lacy West.
 The father died before the twins were born, causing them to be raised by their maternal grandparents, Benjamin and Mary Lacy of Christian County.
-When of age, they were apprenticed to a local gunsmith [name unknown] to learn a trade.
-The gunsmith must have been local because 1830 census data shows the boys back living with their mother in Christian County, well before their 21st birthday which marked the completion of an apprenticeship.
+When of age, they were apprenticed to an unknown gunsmith to learn a trade.
+The gunsmith must have been local because the 1830 census shows the boys back living with their mother in Christian County, well before their 21st birthday that would mark the completion of an apprenticeship.
 The brothers became journeymen in 1834 and from that time forward worked together both as farmers and gunsmiths in Hopkinsville, the county seat of Christian County.
-They remained in the same household, marrying and raising families, for their entire lives.
+They lived in the same household, marrying and raising families, for their entire lives.
 Both men worked as gunsmiths into the 1870s.
 Presumably they worked in the same gun shop, but each marked his guns independently.
 A few early full-stocked guns are known, but a majority of their guns were half-stocked in curly maple in typical Barrens School style with a triangular butt and forestock that extended four to five inches past the rear ramrod pipe, giving the guns a slender look.
-Despite making plain, undecorated rifles, the brothers were known for checkering the wrists at times to add a low-cost touch of embellishment.
+Despite making plain, undecorated rifles, the brothers were known for checkering the wrists of their guns at times to add a low-cost touch of embellishment.

 Harmon West’s Rifle: The rifle, shown in Figure No.1 above and Figure No.2 below, was probably made between 1845 and 1855.
-The barrel is signed “H. WEST” in stamped block letters seen in Figure No.3.
-The rifle has survived in exceptional condition, retaining its original oxidized finish on both wood and metal and having no damage or repairs of any kind.
+The barrel is signed “H. WEST” in block letters seen in Figure No.3.
+The rifle has survived in exceptional condition, retaining its original oxidized finish on both wood and metal with no damage or repairs of any kind.
 However, dating the gun requires some thought.
-Earlier details include a full patchbox, long 44-1/2” barrel with substantial .40 caliber bore, and nicely engraved silver inlays.
-But its back-action lock, lack of a cheekpiece, less height in the butt, and double keyed forestock all suggest a later gun.
-First impressions would date it near the early 1845 end of the date range, but “date by the latest detail” theory pushes it toward the later 1855 end.
+Earlier details include a full patchbox, long 44-1/2” barrel with large .40 caliber bore, and nicely engraved silver inlays.
+But its back-action lock, lack of a cheekpiece, moderate height in the butt, and double keyed forestock suggest a later gun.
+First impressions would date it near the early 1845 end of the date range, but “date by the latest detail” nudges it toward 1855.
 The 1845-1855 date range seems reasonable, but the gun could be a couple years later.
 However, it was undoubtedly made before the Civil War, since wartime production would not have produced such an elaborate rifle.

 Figure No.2: The rear of the Harmon West rifle highlights its superb, untouched, undamaged condition, the result of being a cherished Hisgen family heirloom for many years in Christian County, Kentucky.
-The gun’s exceptional silver inlay work is visible here, with the oval forestock inlay, larger oval cheek inlay, and 6-pointed flower/star inlay behind the cheek all being engraved.
+The gun’s exceptional silver work includes an oval forestock inlay, large cheek inlay, and 6-pointed flower/star inlay behind the cheek that are all well engraved.
 Fine silver work is almost unknown in the Barrens School.
 Author’s collection, photo by Jeremiah Johnson Trading Co., CT.

-Figure No.3: Harmon West stamped his mid-1850s rifle in large block letters, “H. WEST.”
-Earlier rifles by both Harmon and his brother William had engraved script signatures.
+Figure No.3: Harmon West stamped his circa 1850 rifle in large block letters, “H. WEST.”
+Earlier rifles by Harmon and his brother William had engraved script signatures.

 The rifle is exceptional for a Barrens School rifle due to its unexpected embellishments.
-It is the only known western Kentucky gun with a large four-piece, fully engraved patchbox as seen in Figure No.4, and seven coin-silver inlays, four of which are well-engraved, in Figures No.5, 6, & 7.
+It is the only known western Kentucky gun with a large four-piece, fully engraved patchbox shown in Figure No.4, and seven coin-silver inlays, four of which are engraved, in Figures No.5, 6, & 7.
 In the Barrens School with its many gunsmiths, full patchboxes were unheard of, silver inlays rarely used, and engraving [except for barrel signatures] seldom used.
 Care was also used in the West rifle’s wood selection.
 A well-figured piece of curly maple cut low on the tree [where trunk begins to expand outward] was used, so its grain curved smoothly with the curve through the gun’s wrist, making it exceptionally strong in an area where straight-grained stocks were prone to break if mishandled.
-A nicely checkered wrist, diamond-shaped comb inlay, and fancy guard complete the up-grades.
-The gun is unquestionably the finest Barrens School rifle yet discovered, made even better by its superior condition and family history.
+A nicely checkered wrist, diamond-shaped comb inlay, and fancy guard complete the gun’s up-grades.
+It is unquestionably the finest Barrens School rifle yet discovered, made even better by its superior condition and local family history.

 Figure No. 5: The back of the butt on the “H. West” rifle is nicely decorated with three coin silver inlays.
 Despite lacking a cheekpiece, the butt’s back side is one of the most attractive areas of the rifle with its large “snake” inlay and smaller 6-petal flower inlay, both fully engraved.
 Author’s collection, photo by Jeremiah Johnson Trading Co., CT.